Components#

 Defining stock equations#

-Stock equations are defined by setting up in-flows and out-flows.
+Stock equations are built by adding and subtracting in-flows and out-flows.
 The basic syntax for doing this uses the += operator for in-flows and -= operator for outflows:

 from reno import Stock, Flow